 School of Living News

-Welcome to our School of Living electronic newsletter where you can catch up on what is happening in our land trust communities and SOL committee work.
+Welcome to our School of Living electronic newsletter where you can catch up on what is happening in our communities and SOL committee work.
+School of Living has six community land trusts in Pennsylvania, Maryland, and Virginia.
+Each is unique and active with projects and visions, businesses and cooperatives, people and partnerships.

 Image courtesy of StellaLou Farm